-\115.15 (c) The facility shall document all cross-gender strip searches and cross-gender visual body cavity searches, and shall document all cross-gender pat-down searches of female inmates.
+115.15 (c) The facility shall document all cross-gender strip searches and cross-gender visual body cavity searches, and shall document all cross-gender pat-down searches of female inmates.

 The agency has adopted policy that is compliant with this standard.
-Executive Directive #72, Section X, C states, "All cross-gender strip and body cavity searches, in addition to cross-gender pat-down searches of females, shall be documented."
+Executive Directive #72,Section X, C states, "All cross-gender strip and body cavity searches, in addition to cross-gender pat-down searches of females, shall be documented."
 Policy and Procedure dictate that such searches are documented.
 Interviews with staff and inmates indicated no evidence of such searches occurring during the audit cycle.
 The auditors observed that this facility has a high percentage of male correctional officers thereby reducing the likelihood that a cross-gender search would be necessary.
 No inmates reported being strip searched by female staff members.

-\115.15 (d) The facility shall implement policies and procedures that enable inmates to shower, perform bodily functions, and change clothing without non-medical staff of the opposite gender viewing their breasts, buttocks, or genitalia, except in exigent circumstances or when such viewing is incidental to routine cell checks.
+115.15 (d) The facility shall implement policies and procedures that enable inmates to shower, perform bodily functions, and change clothing without non-medical staff of the opposite gender viewing their breasts, buttocks, or genitalia, except in exigent circumstances or when such viewing is incidental to routine cell checks.
 Such policies and procedures shall require staff of the opposite gender to announce their presence when entering an inmate housing unit.

-Agency policy supports this standard as documented in Executive Directive #72, Section IX, E, which states, "In order to enable offenders to shower, perform bodily functions and change clothing without nonmedical employees of the opposite gender viewing their breasts, buttocks or genitalia, except in exigent circumstances or when such viewing is incidental to routine cell checks, employees of the opposite gender shall announce their presence when entering an offender housing unit.
+Agency policy supports this standard as documented in Executive Directive #72, Section IX, E, which states, "In order to enable offenders to shower, perform bodily functions and change clothing without non-medical employees of the opposite gender viewing their breasts, buttocks or genitalia, except in exigent circumstances or when such viewing is incidental to routine cell checks, employees of the opposite gender shall announce their presence when entering an offender housing unit.
 If opposite gender status quo changes during that shift then another announcement is required.
-Facilities shall not restrict access to regularly available programming or other out-of-cell or housing unit opportunities in order to comply with this provision."
+Facilities shall not restrict access to regularly available programming or other out-of-cell or housing unit opportunities in order to comply with this provision.

-FLCI has two types of housing units.
-Most housing units consist of individual cells housing two inmates each.
-The cells nearest to the observation booth are generally single cells reserved for inmates with special needs.
-Each wing of the housing units has a large shower room and lavatory with multiple enclosed stalls.
-These two adjacent areas are situated to protect against casual viewing by staff or visitors of the opposite gender.
-The shower room and the lavatory can be observed from windows in the main hallway of the housing unit, but normal viewing has been obscured with frosted glass.
-The frosted panel can be moved for clear viewing, if necessary.

-When female staff or visitors enter a housing area the supervising custody officer sounds a tone and places a red placard on the wall of the observation booth, a location that is clearly visible throughout the wing.
-If a female correctional officer is supervising the unit for an entire shift a tone is sounded at the beginning of the shift and the placard is left in place for the entire shift.
-During the site review the audit team did not observe any instances where the system was not used as indicated.
-Though a few inmates stated that they did not think they heard a tone, all were familiar with the red placard indicating that a female was on the housing unit.
+DCI has two types of housing units.
+Most housing units consist of individual cells housing one to three inmates each.
+There also housing units with dormitory style accommodations.
+The housing units with cells have a shower room and lavatory with enclosed stalls.
+The shower stalls have curtains and are situated to protect against casual viewing by staff or visitors of the opposite gender.
+When female staff or visitors enter a housing area the supervising custody officer sounds a tone.
+If a female correctional officer is supervising the unit for an entire shift a tone is sounded at the beginning of the shift.
+During the site review the audit team did not observe any instances where the announcing system was not used as required.
+Interviews with inmates indicated that more than half of the inmates were unaware of the announcements.
+The audit team interviewed twelve correctional officers representing all three shifts (documented).

-When inmates arrive at FLCI they are initially housed at one of two dormitory style housing units.
-The housing is temporary until a more permanent location can be found, usually less than three months.
-While the housing units (HU8 & HU9) are dormitory style there are walls between the bunks providing a measure of privacy.
-Each of these units has two separate sides with its own shower room and lavatory.
-These areas have been designed to minimize casual viewing, but are open to inspection by officers conducting rounds.
-The same system of tone and red placard is used in these units to limit cross gender viewing.

-The audit team interviewed ten correctional officers representing all three shifts (documented).
 The interviews were conducted separately for this and all other standards.
 All of the officers agreed that the inmates were afforded the opportunity to dress, shower and toilet without cross gender viewing.
-All of the officers were quick to reference the system of notification comprised of the signal tone and red placard.

-The audit team conducted random interviews with twenty-two inmates from throughout the facility.
-All of the inmates, except one, referenced the tone and placard system previously described to alert the inmates of a female presence on the housing unit.
+All of the officers were quick to reference the system of notification of the signal tone .
+The audit team conducted random interviews with twenty-five inmates from throughout the facility.
 None of the inmates complained about instances of cross-gender viewing.
-Only one inmate mentioned that cross-gender viewing could occur during security rounds.